amponce/market-intel/outstatic/content/posts/indicative-fixed-prices-market-intel.md

   picture: 'https://avatars.githubusercontent.com/u/124637922?v=4'
 slug: 'indicative-fixed-prices-market-intel'
 description: ''
-coverImage: '/images/rfp-brand-Y0Mz.png'
+coverImage: ''
-publishedAt: '2023-07-18T16:06:33.155Z'
+publishedAt: '2023-08-22T14:56:35.051Z'
 ---

-7-18-23

-NYMEX is up as much as $0.12 on the prompt month, and up all the way through July ’25.
-Let’s take a closer look at 2023 NYMEX pricing – so far, the 2023 NYMEX price average is approximately $2.75.
-It’s beating the 2022 average (by approximately $4.00), the 2021 average (by $1.00+), and is expected to beat 2024 (forecasted to be $3.45).

-PG&E CG Basis and SoCal CG Basis continue this week on the bullish side.
-Could it be all that hot weather we’ve been talking about is finally having an impact on cooling demand, as it always does?

-The balance of July ’23, weather wise, is calling for strong heat across the West, SW, Plains, and Texas.
-If this fails to take place, we could see bearish moves on both NYMEX and Basis, and just the opposite if the forecast turns out to be accurate.

-START MONTH – AUG ’23
+8-22-23

+NYMEX prices are down today, as much as $0.08 on the prompt month, moving as low as $2.55 and as high as $2.63.
+We’re down $0.20 from 1 week ago and down $6.75 from 1 year ago.
+PG&E Basis and SoCal Basis are also down today, ranging from $0.05 to $0.15, depending on the month.

+Bulls – very little to be bullish about right now.
+Resistance at $2.72 - $2.82.

+Bears – weather and falling cooling demand.
+Support at $2.53 - $2.50.

+The driving factors look to be setting up some good hedging opportunities over the next few weeks.
+May want to think about buying NYMEX and Basis separately to capture an even greater collapse in the two pricing pieces.

 PG&E CG SOCAL CG

+Start Month: Sep ‘23

-1 MONTH $4.99 $6.10
+1 MONTH $5.40 $6.15

-3 MONTHS $4.85 $5.69
+3 MONTHS $5.80 $6.75

-6 MONTHS $5.81 $7.23
+6 MONTHS $7.20 $8.40

-12 MONTHS $5.46 $6.61
+12 MONTHS $6.20 $7.00

-24 MONTHS $5.51 $6.64
+24 MONTHS $6.05 $6.80

 Winter Strips (Nov ’23 – March ‘24)

-$6.51 $8.30
+$7.65 $8.80

 Summer Strip (May ’24 – Aug ‘24)

-$4.76 $5.51
+$5.05 $5.50